Rodi26/AppTrustDemo/btcwallet-ui/README.md

-# Quotopia - Inspire yourself THEN inspire the world
+# BTCWallet - Inspire yourself THEN inspire the world

-A beautiful, inspiring static web page that displays the quote of the day from your microservice API.
+A beautiful, inspiring static web page that displays the bitcoin wallets from your microservice API.

 ## Features

 - ✨ Beautiful, modern design with gradient backgrounds
 - 💡 Animated header with inspiration-themed illustrations
 - 📱 Fully responsive design for all devices
-- 🔄 Interactive quote card (click to refresh)
+- 🔄 Interactive wallet card (click to refresh)
 - 🌟 Smooth animations and transitions
 - 📅 Displays formatted date information